CMSgov/ab2d-website/access-sandbox-data.md

 Download the exported data using the job ID and file name from the previous steps.
 This command downloads the data into the RESP4 variable.

-You can request compressed data files and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command:
+You can request compressed data files in gzip format and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command:

 {% capture curlSnippet %}{% raw %}
 > RESP4=$(curl "https://sandbox.ab2d.cms.gov/api/v2/fhir/Job/${JOB_ID}/file/${FILE}" \